TechplexEngineer/campus_ztp/README.md

 device(config)#interface ethernet 1/1/3
 device(config-if-e1000-1/1/3)#dhcp snooping relay information subscriber-id stackmaster
 ```
+Note: Modifications were made to 'get_version' to include an option for looking up by the device serial number in addition to looking up by the subscriber-id and port number.

-Then copy over st2_dhcp_webhook and dhcp_commit_valid.py to the /etc/dhcp directory and modify the API key in the file with the key you generate with:
+Then copy over st2_dhcp_webhook and dhcp_commit_valid.py to the /etc/dhcp directory make sure that both files are executable and modify the API key in the file with the key you generate with:

 ```
 st2 apikey create -k -m '{"used_by":"DHCP server"}'